mltheuser/lit-erally-ssr/README.md

 #### Rerender

 The update process is also as simple stupid as possible.
 When a new render comes in the html is compared to the old html.
 If two elements have different tags or are text/comment nodes they are replaced completely.
 If not the children are checked.
 If the child elements are still the same number, order and tag wise the parent element remains untouched and the children are now compared one by one.
 Custom Elements only have their attributes updated (if they are not replaced entierly with all the other children of their parent), their rerender will do the rest.
-This is done o their state is not reset needlessly.
+This is done so their state is not reset needlessly.

 ### Try it out